 The theory here is that local estate agents have scores of prospective buyers, who were unsuccessful under-bidders on similar properties in your area, “on their books”.
 These buyers are dying to buy properties just like yours and so you should sell your property through your local estate agent in order to access all these would-be buyers.
 This defies logic – if these people are that interested in buying a property in your area, they will be scouring Daft & MyHome & will be signed up for email alerts.
 You don’t need to pay high fees to reach interested buyers – you just need to be on Daft & MyHome!
 We list all our properties on these websites, with great photos of course.
 Incidentally, we sell far more properties than the vast majority of estate agents so we have a large and growing database of prospective buyers too!
 There really is no rational reason to pay high fees to sell your property!

 There is no obligation on you to sell if you aren’t happy with the highest offer.
-We can request a higher price from the highest bidder or withdraw the property from the market.
+We can negotiate with the highest bidder, relist the property for sale or remove it from the market.
+The decision is yours and we will be on hand to guide you at all points of the sale.

 It makes a lot of sense to list the property for sale in parallel to the application for granting of probate.
 Getting to sale agreed can take several weeks and sometimes even months; the same is true of granting of probate.
 Accordingly, it makes sense for both processes to run in parallel.
 The property won’t be able to close until probate is granted but being sale agreed when the probate is granted substantially speeds up the sales process.